luamfb/intro_x86-64/README.md

 ```bash
 	$ uname -m
 ```
-To assemble the code, you'll need 'nasm' (Netwide Assembler), version 2.12 or greater.
+To assemble the code, you'll need `nasm` (Netwide Assembler), version 2.12 or greater.
 To link it, any linker will do. (ld and gold come with binutils, so chances are you have them already).

 For assembly code that uses C library functions, you'll need an implementation